 NATIONAL FROZEN FOOD DAY

 The frozen food aisle is as standard in the grocery store today as ATMs and self-checkouts.
 It’s also a convenience we don’t give a second thought to unless the power goes out.
 The American inventor, entrepreneur, and naturalist Clarence Frank Birdseye II receives credit for developing the method for the flash freezing preserve flavor and quality of foods.
 Today, we see his name today in nearly every canned good and frozen food aisle in every grocery store in America.

-Food preservation by freezing had been done long before Birdseye had ever begun experimenting with the process.
-Birdseye discovered the key was freezing the food quickly.
-Flash freezing forms small ice crystals which prevent the cell walls from bursting.
+While food preservation by freezing wasn’t new, Birdseye discovered the key was freezing the food quickly.
+Flash freezing forms small ice crystals, which prevent the cell walls from bursting.
 Large ice crystals turn the food to mush.

 Birdseye applied for a multitude of patents, but one of his earliest is from 1927 for a process to flash freeze foods.
 Consider that in 1930 only 8 percent of American households had refrigeration units in their homes.
 A frozen food patent in 1927 was a visionary step in a long chain of events to make frozen foods a marketable product.

 In 1930, the Birdseye label, owned by the General Food Corporation, began selling 26 products to 18 retails stores in and around Springfield, Massachusetts.
 Clarence Birdseye continued his work with General Foods Corporation.

-Birdseye died October 7, 1956, but the name and products he inspired continue today.
+Birdseye died on October 7, 1956, but the name and products he inspired continue today.

 In 1954, Swanson introduced the first frozen dinners.
 At the time, the consumers knew them as TV dinners as they were designed to be eaten in front of the newly popular television.
 Special folding trays, called TV trays, stored conveniently away when not in use.
 But when dinner time rolled around, unfolded for each person’s TV dinner.
 Everyone gathered around the television to enjoy their meal.
 These pre-cooked meals only needed to be heated through in the oven to be ready to eat.
 No cooking skills were required.
 Pre-heat the oven, cook for the required length of time and eat.